IsaacVerm/mad-trick-explainer/README.md

 Using Material design turned out to be real easy.
 Just reading the [getting started](https://material.angular.io/guide/getting-started) guide is sufficient to get up and running.

+## Debugging

+There's a handy tool to debug an Angular app called [Augury](https://augury.rangle.io/).

+## Questions

+Open questions are logged in the GitHub issues section.

 ## Content of the app

 Tricks were taken from [Wikipedia](https://en.wikipedia.org/wiki/List_of_magic_tricks) or [here](https://arresteddevelopment.fandom.com/wiki/G.O.B.%27s_illusions) in case of G.O.B.